Learn everything there is to know about the legality of web scraping, including a few precedent legal cases.

 What is Web Scraping?

-Web scraping is a technique used to extract data from websites.
+Web scraping is a technique used to automatically extract data from websites.

-Web scraping makes requests to a website's server and downloads the web page code in HTML (HyperText Markup Language), which is the standard language for rendering web page code.
+Web scraping makes requests to a website's server and downloads the web page code in HTML (HyperText Markup Language), which is the standard, open format for rendering web page code.

 You can then extract data from the HTML code using several techniques, such as XPath (XML Path Language), CSS (Cascading Style Sheets), regular expressions (RegEx) or specialized libraries.